What Is 10 Percent Of 16000

 Compound Percentage Changes

 When dealing with compound percentage changes, you need to apply each percentage change sequentially.
-For example, if an investment of $16,000 increases by 10% in the first year and then decreases by 5% in the second year:
+To give you an idea, if an investment of $16,000 increases by 10% in the first year and then decreases by 5% in the second year:

 • Year 1: